orchidjs/tom-select/doc_src/pages/docs/index.md

 ## Render Templates

 Nearly every piece of HTML in Tom Select is customizable with a render template.
-Each template is defined by a function that is passed two arguments (<code>data</code> and <code>escape</code>) and returns HTML (string or DOM element) with a single root element.
+Each template is defined by a function that is passed two arguments (<code>data</code> and <code>escape</code>) and returns <a href="/docs/#glossary">NodeDefinition</a> with a single root element.
 The <code>escape</code> argument is a function that takes a string and escapes all special HTML characters.
 This is very important to use to prevent XSS vulnerabilities.

 ```js
 new TomSelect('#input',{